-You may have seen the news this week.
-On Monday, the journal Neurology released new evidence showing that type 2 diabetes is linked to an increased risk of Alzheimer’s disease.
+You may have seen or read in the news that researchers have discovered a link between diabetes and Alzheimer’s.
+The journal Neurology published a study showing that type 2 diabetes is linked to an increased risk of Alzheimer’s disease.
 The study, performed by Japanese doctors, followed volunteers age 60 and older for 15 years.

 What they found is that type 2 diabetes increased the risk of dementia by 35 percent.
 Plus, those with the most severe diabetes at the study’s onset had a three-fold increased risk of developing Alzheimer’s.

-Folks, I’ve been saying this for years.
+Folks, I’ve been talking about this link between diabetes and Alzheimer’s for years.
 One of the disease processes contributing to brain degeneration is insulin resistance, the underlying cause of type 2 diabetes and metabolic syndrome.

 Insulin resistance causes neurons to lose their ability to properly use glucose, which is their primary energy source.
 Inefficient glucose metabolism in specific areas of the brain is an early feature of Alzheimer’s and other neurodegenerative diseases, present long before symptoms appear.
 Neurons deprived of energy obviously cannot function normally and they eventually die, contributing to the degenerative process.

-Fortunately, there are several effective steps you can take to protect against diabetes and dementia:
+Fortunately, there are several effective steps you can take to prevent diabetes and Alzheimer’s:

 2. Adopt a Mediterranean diet.
 Studies link adherence to a low-fat, Mediterranean-type diet with a 34 percent reduced risk of Alzheimer’s.
 Make a point to eat regular servings of neuroprotective foods such as cold-water fish, low-glycemic vegetables, and berries.
 Following a low-glycemic diet will also keep your blood sugar on an even keel.